kytos/pathfinder/README.rst

 *buffer*: ``app``

-Listening on this event will make sure that this NApp has the lateste topology.
+Listening on this event will make sure that this NApp has the latest topology.

 Content